sorenbryder/cartography/Documentation/Introduction/Index.rst

 What does it do?
 ================

-Cartography helps you genreate clean GeoJSON and diplay interactive frontend maps.
-The extension has two main puposes:
+Cartography helps you generate clean GeoJSON and display interactive frontend maps.
+The extension has two main purposes:

 1. Construct maps with points, lines, polygons and infowindows and generate clean GeoJSON.
 2. Use GeoJSON to display interactive maps in the frontend using a map provider, eg Google Maps or Google Maps with Snazzy styles.